framelift/framelift/sdk/README.md

 plugin metadata compiled in by CMake.

 The SDK keeps host implementation dependencies out of plugins: building a plugin needs a C++23 compiler, CMake, and Qt 6.
-No legacy rendering or JSON libraries are required — the host↔plugin boundary is a COM-like binary ABI (pure abstract interfaces, POD-only signatures, C entry points), so a plugin built with any compatible Windows compiler interoperates with the host regardless of how the host was built.
+No third-party library is required — the host↔plugin boundary is a COM-like binary ABI (pure abstract interfaces and POD-only signatures, fronted by a Qt plugin factory), so a plugin built with any compatible compiler interoperates with the host regardless of how the host was built.

 ## Layout